BEC with two ground-state filling rates for BCS Cooper-pairs: Applications

 \subsection{Gap effect on the internal energy}

 Figures \ref{fig:UMenosEceroNBCS} and \ref{fig:UMenosEceroNDeltaDB} show the internal energies divided by $N k_B T$ and referred to the ground state energy $N \varepsilon_0$, as functions of temperature for the undamped and damped BCS gaps, respectively.
-For very large temperatures and every case, the internal energy divided by $k_B T$ tends to $3/2$ which is consistent with the energy equipartition principle.
-In Fig. \ref{fig:UMenosEceroNBCS}, we show the internal energy divided by $k_B T$ using the undamped BCS gap for various values of $T_B$ at which there is a discontinuity in its derivative as it merges the zero gap curve, i.e. the derivative is positive infinite for $T_B < T_0$ and negative infinite for $T_B > T_0$.
-In Fig. \ref{fig:UtConGapBCSTBCS5} we plot only the internal energy, i.e. without dividing it by $k_B T$, to better visualize its behavior as well as that of its derivative; the inset is a close up of the internal energy curve at $T_B$.
+For every case, the internal energy divided by $k_B T$ tends to $3/2$ at large temperatures, which is consistent with the principle of equipartition of energy.
+In Fig. \ref{fig:UMenosEceroNBCS}, we show the internal energy divided by $k_B T$ using the undamped BCS gap for various values of $T_B$ at which there is a discontinuity in its derivative as it merges to the zero gap curve, i.e. the derivative is positive infinite for $T_B < T_0$ and negative infinite for $T_B > T_0$.
+In Fig. \ref{fig:UtConGapBCSTBCS5} we plot the internal energy, without dividing it by $k_B T$, to better visualize its behavior as well as that of its derivative; the inset is a close up of the internal energy curve near $T_B$.
 This strange behavior of the internal energy derivative at $T_B$ is not observed using the damped $\Delta_{DB}(T)$ gaps since all curves meet smoothly with the zero gap curve, Fig. \ref{fig:UMenosEceroNDeltaDB}.
 We also note that using the undamped gap, for $T_B > T_0$ the internal energy per particle divided by $k_B T$ shows a peak at the corresponding transition temperature from which the internal energy increases more slowly than $k_B T$, even though at higher temperatures it grows again.
 This peak is also observed using the $\Delta_{DB}(T)$ gap, but it gradually disappears as $T_D$ decreases.